department-of-veterans-affairs/va.gov-team/products/education-careers/stem/stem-standalone-10203/content/stem-22-10203-content.md

 { if logged out }

-Sign in to start your application { button }
+Sign in or create an account { button }

 [Start your application without signing in]()